fivetran/dbt_netsuite/README.md

 ```

 ## Step 5: Disable models for non-existent sources (Netsuite2 only)
+> _This step is unnecessary (but still available for use) if you are unioning multiple connectors together in the previous step.
+That is, the `union_data` macro we use will create completely empty staging models for sources that are not found in any of your Netsuite2 schemas/databases.
+However, you can still leverage the below variables if you would like to avoid this behavior._

 It's possible that your Netsuite connector does not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that feature in Netsuite or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must add the relevant variables.
 By default, all variables are assumed to be true.
 Add variables for only the tables you would like to disable:
 ```yml
 vars: